 - Choose your expense or purchase order terms.
 Add/ edit these terms via the Admin area > System Set Up > List Maintenance.
 The list item name is PO Disclaimer.

 - The reference # can be anything you want - many of our users enter the number on the Invoice they receive from the vendor here.
 Note that you can only use the same reference number once per vendor/ supplier.
-If you are using fp.Accountant for QuickBooks exporting, this field MUST have a unique number entered in it.
+If you are using the Quickbooks Integration, this field MUST have a unique number entered in it.

 - Choose an AP account from your Chart of Accounts.